Pro-AmalTarek/Hakeem-Application/README.md

 ## Deploy

-:rocket: You can deploy angular app on your own server ex: IIS, Docker...
+:rocket: You can deploy angular app on your own server ex: AWS, IIS ...

 ## File Structure
 Within the download you'll find the following directories and files: